 Screening for antiphospholipid syndrome (APS)

 When you cut your finger, the blood will clot to stop you losing too much blood.
 Thrombophilia is a condition that makes the blood clot more than it should.
 Thrombophilia can be inherited (passed down genetically) or it can be acquired (not inherited).
 When it is acquired, and there is also a history of pregnancy loss, it is called antiphospholipid syndrome or APS.
+Testing for antiphospholipid syndrome (APS) is done by a blood test for lupus anticoagulant and anticardiolipin and maybe also aß2GPI antibodies.
+It is unclear whether inherited thrombophilia could also be a cause of RPL.

 Ultrasound